bottd/vite-plugin-norg/README.md

 });
 ```

-Review the [Shiki documentation](https://shiki.style/guide) for themes and configuration options.
+Review the [Shiki documentation](https://shiki.style/guide) for theme and configuration options.

 **Requirements:**